rodneyshupe/Cookbook/Recipes/Desserts/GourmetRiceKrispySquares.rst

 Ingredients
 -----------

+- 4 cups rice krispys cereal
 - 4 tablespoons butter
 - 3 cups mini marshmallows
-- 4 cups rice krispys cereal

 Directions
 ----------

-1. In a wide saucepan or skillet, toast rice crispy cereal over medium-low stirring constantly until nutty, about 5 minutes.
-Remove from skillet and set aside in bowl medium bowl.
-In the now empty skillet melt 4 tablespoons butter over low heat, until starting to brown.
-Add the marshmallows, and stir for about 5 minutes, until the marshmallows have completely melted.
-Stir in the toasted cereal, and stir to coat.
+1. Toast rice crispy cereal in a wide saucepan or skillet over medium-low, stirring constantly, until nutty, about 5 minutes; remove from skillet and set aside in a medium bowl.
+2. In the now empty skillet, melt 4 tablespoons butter over low heat until starting to brown, then add the marshmallows and stir until completely melted, about 5 minutes; stir in the toasted cereal and stir to coat.
-2. Scrape the marshmallow cereal out into an 8x8 square pan, and press it down with a spatula to really compact the marshmallow squares.
+3. Scrape the marshmallow cereal out into an 8x8 square pan and press it down with a spatula to really compact the marshmallow squares.
-3. Let cool before cutting into 9 squares.
+4. Let cool before cutting into 9 squares.